-Cape Hillsborough National Park is located on a peninsula north of Mackay and about 1,025 kilometers north of Brisbane in Queensland, Australia.
-It was a must-do on our Queensland road trip as it's known for its beach where you can spot kangaroos and wallabies at sunrise.
+Cape Hillsborough National Park is located on a peninsula north of Mackay and about 636 miles north of Brisbane in Queensland, Australia.
+It was a must-do on our road trip along the central Queensland coast as it's known for its beach, where you can spot kangaroos and wallabies at sunrise.

 But that's not all you can do at Cape Hillsborough National Park.
 Below you can read how we spent our time there.

-Things to do at Cape Hillsborough National Park
+Things to do in Cape Hillsborough National Park

 1. Go hiking at Cape Hillsborough National Park

-There are four different Cape Hillsborough walking tracks:
+There are four different walking tracks at Cape Hillsborough National Park:

 - the Beachcomber Cove Track